 I did not define guerrilla tactics on the theory that what needed to be discovered is whether counsel and arbitrators felt such tactics were being used and to learn what kinds of tactics they felt deserved to be labeled "guerrilla tactics."
-This was not intended to be and does not pretend to be a statistically valid survey, but it is a reflection of 81 responses from practitioners around the world involved in arbitration as arbitrators or counsel.
+This was not intended to be, and does not pretend to be, a statistically valid survey, but it is a reflection of 81 responses from practitioners around the world involved in arbitration as arbitrators or counsel.

-Fifty five survey responders out of the 81, or 66%, checked off the yes box and reported that they had experienced what they felt were guerrilla tactics and provided an example.
-What struck me is that 33% of the survey responders, including many who are well known international arbitration practitioners, reported that they had not seen such tactics utilized.
-While this is undoubtedly a result of a different definition being applied to the term guerrilla tactics by different people, perceptions matter and that 33% number is significant.
+Fifty-five survey responders out of the 81, or 68%, checked off the "yes" box and reported that they had experienced what they felt were guerrilla tactics and provided an example.
+It is significant that 32% of the survey responders, including many well known international arbitration practitioners, reported that they had not seen such tactics utilized.
+While this is undoubtedly a result of a different definition being applied to the term guerrilla tactics by different people, perceptions matter, and that 32% number is worthy of note.
 It was also my sense from reading the many responses, that those who said they had encountered such tactics, had seen them only rarely.
 The international arbitration bar is perhaps, generally speaking, a quite civilized and ethical bar.
 Indeed, several respondents volunteered that they saw guerrilla tactics employed to a much greater extent in litigation.